Frequently Asked Questions

 My dog isn't neutered/is coming into season.
 Is this an issue?

 Please advise us IMMEDIATELY if your female dog is in season or due to come into season so we can keep them away from any other dogs.
 Under the new legislation brought out on 1st October 2018, a bitch in season must be kept away from all other dogs during her stay with us.
-For this reason, we request that DayCare dogs do not come while they are in season unless it is absolutely the last resort.
+For this reason, we request that DayCare dogs do not come while they are in season.
+If we are needed then they are required to board.

 What are your protocols with old dogs?

-We will ask pet parents of older dogs to fill out our 'elderly dog' sheet.
+We will assess each new dog on a case by case basis but due to us being a social facility we are often not the right place for elderly dogs.
+We will ask pet parents of older dogs to fill out our 'elderly dog' rainbow protocol sheet.
 This covers important information we may need in case of the unfortunate instance that the elderly dog may pass away or require euthanasia or medication due to deteriorating health.